logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 | Context | The context which the metric belong to.
 By default it is `Application`.	 | `context` |
 | Tags | Pairs of key and value of the metric.
 It is not required to have tags for a metric.| Tags keys |

-Some of the metrics have custom labels as described below.
+Some of the metrics have custom labels, as described below.

 ###### Meter